vtexdocs/help-center-content/docs/known-issues/en/different-payment-value-when-mixing-the-types-of-sellers-for-the-same-seller-in-a-cart.md

 ---
-title: Different payment value when mixing the types of sellers for the same seller in a cart
+title: 'Different payment value when mixing the types of sellers for the same seller in a cart'
 id: 7txlcqRF5XLB014Z31pXaL
 status: PUBLISHED
 createdAt: 2023-05-08T22:25:15.897Z